A guide to understanding different types of writing and text types.

 Procedural Texts & INSTRUCTIONAL ESSAYS

-Procedural texts, also known as procedural documents or instructional texts, are written compositions that provide step-by-step guidance on how to perform a specific task or achieve a particular goal.
-Their primary purpose is to inform the reader about a process, procedure, or set of instructions clearly and concisely.
-These texts are often found in instructional manuals, recipe books, user guides, technical documents, and other contexts where a systematic set of instructions is necessary.
+Procedural texts, also referred to as procedural documents or instructional texts, are written compositions designed to provide step-by-step guidance on how to perform a specific task or achieve a particular goal.

 Procedural Text Overview | |